lynaghk/cljx/README.markdown

 :hooks [cljx.hooks]
 ```

+## Changelog

+See `CHANGES.md` at the root of this repo.

+(You'll especially want to look at the entry for `0.3.0` if you've been using
+previous versions of cljx, as things have changed [of course, we think
+significantly for the better :-P].)

 ## Usage

 Cljx can be run `once` or `auto`; if the latter (e.g. `lein cljx auto`), it will